Wolox/tech-guides/integrations/payment_methods/web_pay.md

 ### Backend

 - The full implementation of this integration was estimated in 100hs.
-Copying this code should reduce this hours around 30.
+Copying this code should reduce this estimation to 30.
 - Consider extra time for getting production credentials and obtaining Transbank's validation.
 - Check if the client needs the standard integration or the Mall integration, which is a different way of organizing transaction data.